Scrutiny in Redbridge

 The first step is to identify potential topics to scrutinise and we always welcome residents to submit their suggestions to us.

 Currently, we are putting together our work programme for the coming year and there is opportunity for your suggestions to be included within this.
-We must receive all submissions by 31 May 2021.

-Complete the scrutiny topic suggestion survey
+Complete the scrutiny topic suggestion form

 Scrutiny Task and Finish Groups